lyteword/kjv/revelation/chapter-22.md

 <sup>6</sup> And he said unto me, These sayings *are* faithful and true: and the Lord God of the holy prophets sent his angel to shew unto his servants the things which must shortly be done.

-<sup>7</sup> Behold , I come quickly : blessed *is* he that keepeth the sayings of the prophecy of this book .
+<sup>7</sup> Behold, I come quickly: blessed *is* he that keepeth the sayings of the prophecy of this book.

 <sup>8</sup> And I John saw these things, and heard *them*.
 And when I had heard and seen, I fell down to worship before the feet of the angel which shewed me these things.